 7. Communicate Your Moving Requirements

-Let your movers know if their are special requirements for them to know before the move.
+Let your movers know if there are special requirements for them to know before the move.
 Is there an accessible elevator?
 Will there only be stairs at either the origin or destination of the mover?
-Only access is a narrow alleyway?
+Is the only access in a narrow alleyway?
 These are logistical challenges that your mover needs to account for.
 Surprises on moving day will likely result in a change order which translates to higher moving costs.

 8. Prioritize Vendors For a Seamless Transition

 Your mover can only do so much to help facilitate a smooth transition from one office to another.
-You still have to remember to do some of the heavy lifting – operational functions should be in place before your employees walk into the new office.
+Your moving company will do all of the heavy liftings, but you are not completely off the hook – operational functions should be in place before your employees walk into the new office.
 Did you schedule your IT or Internet Service Provider before computers came in?
 Are the phone lines up and running?
 Utilities?
 Have those been turned on?